We may earn commission from affiliate links β

 The Greeting to the Sun consists of 300 multi-layer glass plates in the shape of a circle 22 meters in diameter.
 It is conceived as a spatial installation in the form of an amphitheater surrounded by stone blocks with a presentation of all Solar System planets and their orbits.

 This light display is one of many great family activities when traveling with children in Croatia.
-The same artist who created the Sea Organ created the Greeting to the Sun as well, and once again created something uber-cool.
+The same artist who created the Sea Organ also created the Greeting to the Sun and made something uber-cool again.

-Additionally, for more culinary delights, joining a cooking class in Zadar is an unforgettable experience as well.
+Additionally, for more culinary delights, joining a cooking class in Zadar is also an unforgettable experience.

-If wine is your scene, then there are a few wineries not to be missed.
-We dedicated an entire post on these top wineries of the region and what to drink here.
+If wine is your scene, then there are a few wineries not to be missed, boasting delicious varieties of famous Croatian wines.
+We dedicated an entire post on the region’s top wineries and what to drink here.

-There are quite a few museums in Zadar, and this is one of our favorites.
+Another of our favorite Zadar museums is this one.
 Head to the church of St Mary’s, and then turn left.
 There, you’ll see a small door selling tickets.
-This museum with priceless treasures has Ebeen preserved by the Benedictine nuns and has been since WWII.
+The Benedictine nuns have preserved this museum with priceless treasures and have been since WWII.

 The priceless treasures are so well maintained for items that are centuries old.
 Of particular note are fabrics embroidered with golden threads made by local nuns, crowns, and a set of hands of several saints enclosed in gold.